OmarNashat01/Stand-With-Palestine/public/BlogsPage/piers-cenk-interview.md

 This week, you've been getting increasingly angry, I think it'd be fair to say.

-You said, "I'm now enormously frustrated by the U.S. and Israeli government's barbaric acts in Gaza.
-I will not be shy in sharing that opinion on Piers Morgan show today."
+You said, 'I'm now enormously frustrated by the U.S. and Israeli government's barbaric acts in Gaza.
+I will not be shy in sharing that opinion on Piers Morgan show today.'

 Why are you so frustrated?